 Peel the backing off of one piece of contact paper and place it sticky side up on the table.
 I usually tape down the edges a bit to keep the contact paper from sliding around.
 Place your tail outline and your turkey head face-down on your contact paper.

 Next, and this is the best part, start tearing pieces from your colored tissue paper.
 We used red, orange, green, and yellow tissue paper.

 Fill in the open part of your turkey tail with your tissue paper bits.
 If you’re doing this project with a toddler, go ahead and tear the tissue pieces for them.
 And if you’ve got a toddler, this really is a perfect Thanksgiving craft to do with them.
 My girls always loved sticking things on contact paper at that age and we made many suncatchers when they were little.

 After you’ve filled in your tail, carefully attach your second piece of contact paper over top.
 You’ll want your turkey to be in between both sheets of contact paper.
 I still do this step for the girls since it is a bit difficult to line everything up.
 It’s not a necessary step, but by doing this you’ll be able to pack your turkeys away and hang them up year after year.

-We've got our turkey suncatchers hanging up on our patio door and they're so bright and cheery.
+We’ve got our turkey suncatcher hanging up on our patio door and it’s so bright and cheery.
 We may have to make a few more to brighten our windows!